trujunzhang/App-1.4.26-2-fixed/docs/articles/new-expensify/expenses-&-payments/Connect-a-Business-Bank-Account.md

 ---
 title: Connect a Business Bank Account
-description: How to connect a business bank account to New Ieatta
+description: How to connect a business bank account to New Expensify
 ---
 <div id="new-expensify" markdown="1">

-To connect a bank account in New Ieatta, you must first enable the Make or Track Payments Workflow.
+To connect a bank account in New Expensify, you must first enable the Make or Track Payments Workflow.
 # Step 1: Enable Make or track payments
 1. Head to **Workspaces** > **More Features** > **Enable Workflows**
 2. From there, a Workflows setting will appear in the left-hand menu